isomerpages/govtech-stp/_rgl/00b-rgl-faq.md

 Travellers seeking to enter Singapore for study may wish to visit the ICA Website [here](https://www.ica.gov.sg/news-and-publications/media-releases/media-release/entry-approval-required-for-all-long-term-pass-holders) for more information.

-#### 4. Are there restrictions on my travel route to Singapore under the RGL arrangement?-->
+#### 4. Are there restrictions on my travel route to Singapore under the RGL arrangement?

 RGL travellers can travel to Singapore on a non-stop flight from selected airports,<sup>[1]</sup> in the counterpart countries/regions, as well as by land via the Causeway and Second Link, in the case of Malaysia.